wp-plugins/kudobux-testimonial-widget/readme.txt

 - Just do a normal upgrade.

 == Changelog ==
+= 1.2.2 =
+Activation issue fixed
+Installation Instructions have been improved

 = 1.2.1 =
 - More widget themes have been added
 - Bugs with customizing widgets is fixed